pengfeiliu371/Getting_started/Install_GEOS_Chem_on_cluster.md

-### Installation of GEOS-Chem on Georgia Tech Phoenix cluster (using spack)
+### Installation of GEOS-Chem on Georgia Tech Phoenix-Slurm cluster (using spack)

-> Contributed By Bai Bin
+> Contributed By Bin Bai & Bingqing Zhang

-> Contact Info: baib@mail.sustech.edu.cn
+> Contact Info: bbai32 [at] gatech.edu & bzhang419 [at] gatech.edu

-> Last Updated: 2020/12/17
+> Last Updated: 2022/11/22

 More Info at http://wiki.seas.harvard.edu/geos-chem/index.php/Getting_Started_with_GEOS-Chem